-When you arrive for your first semester, you’ll need to audition so your music background and current skill level can be evaluated.
+If you want to study in a music program, you’ll need to audition so your music background and current skill level can be evaluated.
 The audition will help the music faculty assess your potential as a music student and will give them a good idea of how to equip you to reach that potential.
-One to three faculty members will be present for your audition.

 Liberal arts courses, such as economics, philosophy and speech, will challenge you to see life from a broader perspective.
 These subjects will also help you develop essential life skills such as critical thinking, problem-solving, creativity and effective communication—skills necessary for flexibility in your job.
 The importance of communication skills cannot be overstated for a musician, and these core courses will enhance your powers of expression.